fbpx

 A small lakeside cabin near Tryvann

-Since moving from the city centre to the hills of Oslo, I’ve spent a lot of time exploring the area, despite the distraction of Euro 2012!
 The Holmenkollen-Frognerseteren area is the gateway to Nordmarka (the northern forest), a vast expanse of “the great outdoors” which makes up the northern part of Oslo.

 The Holmenkollen ski arena and the Tryvann ski resort are both within easy reach from my new pad, together with the starting points of a complex network of forest trails, weaving their way ever northward past lakes such as Maridalsvann and popular cabins such as Ullevålseter.
-But the truth is I've barely scratched the surface of what's up in Nordmarka, it goes on for miles and miles.

-At weekends Oslo heads to the hills
+At weekends, Oslo heads to the hills

-The Norwegian word Marka can be translated as woodland or forest, but it has a wider meaning synonymous with outdoor recreation, the first love of any Norwegian!
 I’ve met very few Norwegians who don’t have access to a cabin in the mountains, a summer house with a boat, or at the very least a pair of skis!

 This spans the generations too, for on a Saturday daytime the forests are full of elderly couples hiking and living very active lifestyles, although they often pause for a rather large quantity of waffles!